Malian Armed Forces: History

 Single-party presidential and legislative elections were held in June 1979, and General Moussa Traoré received 99% of the votes.
 His efforts at consolidating the single-party government were challenged in 1980 by student-led anti-government demonstrations, which were brutally put down, and by three coup attempts.
 The Traore government ruled throughout the 1970s and 1980s.
 On 26 March 1991, after four days of intense anti-government rioting, a group of 17 military officers, led by subsequent President Amadou Toumani Touré, arrested President Traoré and suspended the constitution.
 They formed a civilian-heavy provisional ruling body, and initiated a process that led to democratic elections.

 The Tuareg rebellion began in 1990 when Tuareg separatists attacked government buildings around Gao.
 The armed forces' reprisals led to a full-blown rebellion in which the absence of opportunities for Tuareg in the army was a major complaint.
 The conflict died down after Alpha Konaré formed a new government and made reparations in 1992.
 Also, Mali created a new self-governing region, the Kidal Region, and provided for greater Tuareg integration into Malian society.
 In 1994, Tuareg, reputed to have been trained and armed by Libya, attacked Gao, which again led to major Malian Army reprisals and to the creation of the Ghanda Koi Songhai militia to combat the Tuareg.
 Mali effectively fell into civil war.

 As of June 2008, service commanders were Colonel Boubacar Togola (Armée de Terre), Colonel Waly Sissoko (Armée de l'Air), Lieutenant-Colonel Daouda Sogoba (Garde Nationale) et du Colonel Adama Dembélé (Gendarmerie Nationale).

 The Malian army largely collapsed during the war against Tuareg separatists and Islamist rebels in early 2012.
 In a span of less than fourth months at the start of 2012, the Malian army was defeated by the rebels who seized more than 60% of the former Malian territory, taking all camps and position of the army, capturing and killing hundreds of Malian soldiers, while hundred others deserted or defected.

 Following the rebel advance, a group of soldiers from the Kati camp near Bamako staged a coup on 22 March 2012 which overthrew Malian president Amadou Toumani Touré.
 After the junta seized power, they successfully repelled a counter coup on 30 April by loyalists from the red berets elite units.

 The Malian military was rebuilt by French forces, and is now capable of conducting counter terrorism operations.
 In February 2020, the army stated that up to 200 Malian troops arrived in Kidal, a Northern city.
 This was the first time the army was deployed in this area because of the Tuareg Separatists rebels that chased out the army since 2014.

-On 1 November 2019, the IS-GS militants killed at least 50 soldiers in the 2019 Indelimane attack in the Ménaka Region of Mali.

 Since the 2020 coup, the military received equipment from Turkish forces.